Five Factors That Affect the Cost of Your Cabinet Doors

 In this article, you will learn:

-• And when you need to re-quote a job due to a profile or door style change.
+• When you should re-quote a job due to a profile or door style change

 Because of the wide variety of cabinet door options available, some profile options only affect the cost of specific cabinet door styles.
-Throughout this article, we will look at how these common options change the price of six general door styles: cope and stick, mitered, 1pc MDF, 2pc MDF, slab, and NEXGEN.
+Throughout this article, we will look at how these common options change the price of six general door styles: cope and stick, mitred, 1-piece MDF, 2pc MDF, slab, and NEXGEN.

-Five common cabinet door options affect the cost of your cabinet door.
-You will find the following information about each cabinet door profile option:
+Five factors commonly affect the cost of your cabinet doors.
+You will find the following information for each option:

 3. Which door styles each option affects